Sam-Dragon/kafka-producer/kafka.md

     - One consumer cannot read from two separate partitions in the group
     - Similarly, two consumers cannot read from same partition in the group
     - Kafka takes care of re-balancing the partitions either when consumer is added / removed in consumer group

+  > Idempotent
+    - Process same message multiple times without any side effects or data inconsistencies
+    - We will need to use database to make sure transactions are not duplicated
+    - Identifier for each transaction will be message [unique] key in message header which will avoid duplication

 # Architecture